Sonjorg/edge_exporter/README.md

 ### Configuration of the exporter
-**The configuration is implemented in config.yml in the root folder of the source code. ** Below you can see the layout of a config.yml file having 3 hosts.
-It is required to use a hostname, ipaddress, username and password.
-You can choose which collectors you want to exclude for each host by adding them to the list "exclude" as shown below the last host.
-"Authtimeout" is the maximum chosen time to attempt authentication to a host.
+**The configuration is implemented in config.yml in the root folder of the source code. **
+- Below you can see the layout of a config.yml file having 3 hosts.
+- It is required to use a hostname, ipaddress, username and password.
+- You can choose which collectors you want to exclude for each host by adding them to the list "exclude" as shown below the last host.
+- "Authtimeout" is the maximum chosen time to attempt authentication to a host.
 Usually it is not reachable if the duration is more than 1-2 second.
+- "routing-database-hours" is the duration of which data related to the routingentry collector is stored within the database.
+Fetching new data through http takes several extra seconds per scrape.
+Metrics are never stored, only data such as routing tables and their routing entries.
-It is recommended not to use too many hosts per docker instance because of performance issues; a scrape on 2 hosts with no collectors excluded takes around 13 seconds on the first scrape, and around 9 seconds on the following scrapes.
+- It is recommended not to use too many hosts per docker instance because of performance issues; a scrape on 2 hosts with no collectors excluded takes around 13 seconds on the first scrape, and around 9 seconds on the following scrapes.
 ```
 ---
 authtimeout: 3  #all hosts will have max 3 sec timout